aws/rolesanywhere-credential-helper/README.md

 and certificate exist in slots 9a or 9c (PIV authentication and digital signature, respectively), the YubiKey will automatically generate an attestation certificate for the slot.
 Testing has shown that the attestation certificate can't be deleted.
-In this case, if you attempt to use the `CKA_ID` of your certificate to identify it in your supplied PKCS#11 URI, there will be two certificates that match.
-One way in which you can disambiguate between the two in your PKCS#11 URI can be through `CKA_LABEL`.
+In this case, if you attempt to use the `CKA_ID` (the `id` path attribute in a URI) of your certificate to identify it in your supplied PKCS#11 URI, there will be two certificates that match.
+One way in which you can disambiguate between the two in your PKCS#11 URI can be through `CKA_LABEL` (the `object` path attribute in a URI).
 Attestation certificates in either of these two slots can be identified through the hard-coded labels, `X.509 Certificate for PIV Attestation 9a` or `X.509 Certificate for PIV Attestation 9c`.

 ### update